Yoga Pose: Warrior Three at the Wall

 EXHALE: Reach your right arm back alongside your right hip.
 Now you are balancing in Warrior Three without touching the wall.

 Excerpt from ‘Yoga for Cancer: A Guide to Managing Side Effects, Boosting Immunity, and Improving Recovery for Cancer Survivors’.
-Pre-Order at Amazon.
+Purchase today.